- Offshore Tax Avoidance

 - Related-party loans

-- The British Virgin Islands are considered an offshore tax haven because they have no sales, corporate, capital gains, inheritance or estate tax.
+- The British Virgin Islands: Considered an offshore tax haven because they have no sales, corporate, capital gains, inheritance or estate tax.

-- Luxembourg is a lesser known offshore tax haven, and is the chosen location that Apple, Inc. uses to direct its revenue stream from iTunes sales in exchange for tax breaks.
+- Luxembourg: A lesser known offshore tax haven, and the chosen location that Apple, Inc. uses to direct its revenue stream from iTunes sales in exchange for tax breaks.